 So far, RedTV has released three episodes of its latest web series, “Assistant Madams.”
-The web series has introduced us to the three female leads; Chioma (Osas Ighodaro), Tamara (Sophie Alakija) and Lara (Tana Adelana).
+The web series has introduced the audience to the three female leads; Chioma (Osas Ighodaro), Tamara (Sophie Alakija) and Lara (Tana Adelana).
 The women are all connected by two men, billionaire John Egirigi (Kalu Ikeagwu) and banker, Jola (Yemi Blaq) but they have not met.

 “Assistant Madams” is simply a story about the shenanigans of Lagos girls who date rich, older men also known as aristos.
-Some are good girls turned bad because they’ve been heart broken.
+Some are good girls turned bad because they’ve been heartbroken.
 Some just want fame and others do it because they are spoilt rich kids with a daddy issues.

 Speaking of “The Men’s Club,” Aminu, Lanre and Hadiza crossover.
-They don’t add much to the story and because of the poor writing, the portrayal of Lanre is out of character.
+They do not add much to the story and because of the poor writing, the portrayal of Lanre is out of character.
 From “The Men’s Club” we know him to be caring and considerate not one to leave a woman at the altar and laugh it off so casually when confronted.